 He understands how housing equity and the history and practice of racism in housing interact with zoning and land use, transit corridors, and production and maintenance of affordable housing.

 He lives on the East Side of Saint Paul with his wife and child.
 John has been involved with community radio, anti-war and anti-racism activism, and Democratic Farmer Labor politics.

 Amazing Office Volunteer

 Judy comes to MICAH through the Ignation Volunteer Corps.
 She has been helping in the office since September 2012

-Veronika came on board in August 2018, taking over for Tim Dickinson who retired in September.
+Veronika came on board in August 2018, taking over for Tim Dickinson who retired that September.

 Veronika's experience on the web started in 1995, building her first page.
 She slowly migrated to data management and then added content creation.
-These skills, and her enjoyment of restoration and repair, make this a nice fit.
+These skills, along with her enjoyment of restoration and repair, make this a nice fit.